 The assessment of the achievement of the objectives of the course will be made by assessing the achievements of an Intelligent System project throughout the course, which will be done working in teams of 3 or 4 students.

-The individual grade for each student (NIND) will be obtained by observing and assessing the ongoing work and participation of each student throughout the project, according to the teacher.
+The individual grade for each student (IGrade) will be obtained by observing and assessing the ongoing work and participation of each student throughout the project.

-The teamwork grade (NGRUP) will be a weighted average between two marks related to the midterm delivery of system analysis and design (NMIDTER), and the final presentation of the project (NFINPR).
+The teamwork grade (TGrade) will be a weighted average between four marks related to the definition of the project document (PM1Gr), the midterm delivery of system analysis and design (PM2Gr) the final document and software delivery (PM3Gr), and the final public presentation of the project (PM4Gr).
 It will be computed according to the formula: